sabahtalateh/gic/readme.md

 ## Concept

 `Golang` has `init` mechanism.
-Package's `init` functions automatically called for all the project in hierarchy. `init` mechanism also solves dependencies cycling problem as project will not be compiled if cycles exists
+Package's `init` functions automatically called in hierarchy. `init` mechanism also solves dependencies cycling problem as project will not be compiled if cycles exists

 Let's use this mechanism to compose dependency injection container